Wendelstein 7-X: History

+Five poloidal graphite limiters served as the main plasma-facing components during this first campaign (instead of the divertor modules).
+Experimental observations confirmed 3D modeling predictions that showed heat and particle flux deposition patterns on the limiters in clear correlation with the lengths of the open magnetic field lines in the plasma boundary.

 Such tests were planned to continue for about a month, followed by a scheduled shut-down to open the vacuum vessel and line it with protective carbon tiles and install a "divertor" for removing impurities and heat from the plasma.
 The science program continued while gradually increasing discharge power and duration.
 The special magnetic field topology was confirmed in 2016.

-Operational phase 1 (OP1.1) concluded 10 March 2016 and an upgrade phase began.
+Operational phase 1 (OP 1.1) concluded 10 March 2016 and an upgrade phase began.

-Operational phase 1 continued (OP1.2) in 2017 to test the (uncooled) divertor.
+Operational phase 1 continued (OP 1.2) in 2017 to test the (uncooled) divertor.

 In June 2018 a record ion temperature of about 40 million degrees, a density of 0.8 × 1020 particles/m3, and a confinement time of 0.2 second yielded a record fusion product of 6 × 1026 degree-seconds per cubic metre.

 During the last experiments of 2018, the density reached 2 × 1020 particles/m3 at a temperature of 20 million degrees.
 With good plasma values, long-lasting plasmas with long discharge times of 100 seconds were obtained.
 Energy content exceeded 1 megajoule.

 In 2021 an analysis of X-ray imaging crystal spectrometer data collected in the 2018 experiment substantially reduced troubling neoclassical transport heat loss.
 Collisions between heated particles cause some to escape the magnetic field.
 This was due to magnetic field cage optimization that was essential in achieving the record results.

+In 2025 a fuel injector that combined continuous refueling with pulsed heating was tested.
+Over 43 seconds, 90 hydrogen pellets fired into the plasma at up to 800 metres (2,600 feet) per second heated it to a peak temperature of 30 million C. Energy turnover increased to 1.8 gigajoules over a six-minute run, exceeding the 1.3 gigajoules produced in February 2023.
+It exceeded the record achieved by the Experimental Advanced Superconducting Tokamak (EAST) in China in 2025.